Expected Time to Graduation: 4 years (approximate)

 Students admitted directly from a Doctor of Medicine Degree (MD) are required to pass a minimum of 18 credit hours of 7000 level courses.

 The Advisor and/or the Advisory Committee may require that the student enroll-in and sucessfully complete additional credit hours (up to 24-hours in total within the BME Ph.D. program).
 The student may be asked to take a variety of additional courses to add to or firm up research background knowlege.

 - In these cases, if undergraduate courses must be taken these undergraduate courses including credit hours does NOT count towards the student's degree, but is included in the GPA calculation and affects scholarships and funding.

 - In these cases, if a reading course is needed the reading course cannot be used to conduct research.
 If the reading course is approved by the BME Executive Committee the course and is held at the Graduate Level the course and credit hours may be used towards the student's degree.

-- Up to 6 credit hours may be taken at the 4000 level with permission of the Department and approval of the Advisor and Advsiory Committee
+- However, up to 6-credit hours may be taken at the 4000-level with permission of the Department and approval of the Advisor and Advsiory Committee

-The following courses are required in the student's background prior to Admissions in the BME Graduate Program
+The following courses are required in the student's academic background prior to Admissions in the BME Graduate Program.

 - Math 1210 (Linear Algebra), Math 1510 (Calculus 1), or PHYS 1050 (Physics 1) (or their equivalent)

-- If the student does not have any of these courses in his/her background he/she must succesfully complete this requirement prior to Admissions
+- If the student does not have any of these courses in his/her background he/she must successfully complete this requirement prior to Admissions

-- The Student may enroll in course requirement in the Occassional Student Program
+- The Student may enroll in course requirement in the Occasional Student Program

 - BME7012 -- Foundation of Physiology (2 CrHr)